Radiative transitions of heavy quarkonium states: Radiative transitions of P and S wave states

 The same coupling $\delta_c^{1P1S}$ also governs the decay $h_c(1P) \to \eta_c (1P) \,\gamma$, which has been observed but no measurement of the rate has been determined, yet.
 Using the result (\ref{deltac1P1S}) and the third equation in (\ref{E1widths}), we predict: \be \Gamma(h_c(1P) \to \eta_c(1P) \, \gamma)=634 \pm 32 \, \rm{KeV}\,. \ee

-This result compares favourably with that obtained by Voloshin \cite{Voloshin:2007dx}: $\Gamma(h_c(1P) \to \eta_c(1P) \, \gamma)\simeq 0.65$ MeV, derived assuming the equality of the radial wave function overlap integrals and exploiting the data on $\chi_{cJ} \to J/\psi \gamma$ decays, a procedure similar to the one adopted here.
+The fact that the couplings $\delta_c^{1P1S}$ have been extracted from the experimental data (\ref{BR1chicJ}) with values close to each other supports the validity of the present approach in exploiting the heavy quark spin symmetry to relate the $\chi_{cJ} \to J/\psi \gamma$ ($J=0,1,2$) modes.
+Deviations from this result would represent corrections to the heavy quark limit or, in the language of the quark model, differences in the quarkonium state wave functions.
+Actually, a quark model analysis supports the present conclusions.
+In fact, the result (\ref{hctoetacwidth}) compares favorably with that obtained by Voloshin \cite{Voloshin:2007dx}: $\Gamma(h_c(1P) \to \eta_c(1P) \, \gamma)\simeq 0.65$ MeV, derived assuming the equality of the radial wave function overlap integrals and exploiting the data on $\chi_{cJ} \to J/\psi \gamma$ decays, a procedure similar to the one adopted here.
 The outcome in (\ref{hctoetacwidth}) also agrees with the result in \cite{Suzuki:2002sq}.
 Agreement is also met with lattice QCD \cite{Dudek:2006ej}, whose predicted rate depends on the use of lattice masses or of physical masses: $\Gamma(h_c(1P) \to \eta_c(1P) \, \gamma)=663 \pm 132$ KeV or $\Gamma(h_c(1P) \to \eta_c(1P) \, \gamma)=601 \pm 55$ KeV, respectively.
 Notice that the estimated uncertainty is sizeably larger than in (\ref{hctoetacwidth}).

 For the corresponding beauty states $\chi_{bJ}(1P)$, the available measurements \cite{PDG}: \bea {\cal B}(\chi_{b0}(1P) \to \Upsilon(1S) \, \gamma) &<& 6 \times 10^{-2} \nonumber \\ {\cal B}(\chi_{b1}(1P) \to \Upsilon(1S) \, \gamma) &=& (35 \pm 8) \times 10^{-2} \\ {\cal B}(\chi_{b2}(1P) \to \Upsilon(1S) \, \gamma) &=& (22 \pm 4) \times 10^{-2} \nonumber \eea do not allow us to determine $\delta_b^{1P1S}$ without a measurement of the full width of a $\chi_{bJ}(1P)$ state.
 Nevertheless, it is useful to study these processes as functions of the ratio $r=\displaystyle{\delta_b^{1P1S} \over \delta_c^{1P1S} }$ of the couplings, with the result plotted in Fig. \ref{chibtoupsilon}.
 We expect that the ratio $r$ is smaller than one, since it includes the ratio of the beauty and the charm quark electric charges: $\displaystyle{e_b \over e_c}$, as well as the effect of the inverse heavy quark mass in each coupling $\delta$ \footnote{For example, in the case of $2S \to 2P$ transitions Eqs. (\ref{deltac2S1P}), (\ref{deltab2S1P}) give $r \simeq 0.43$.}.
 As a reference, we obtain that, at $r=0.5$, $\Gamma(\chi_{b0}(1P) \to \Upsilon(1S) \, \gamma)=85 \pm 4$ KeV, $\Gamma(\chi_{b1}(1P) \to \Upsilon(1S) \, \gamma)=107 \pm 5$ KeV and $\Gamma(\chi_{b2}(1P) \to \Upsilon(1S) \, \gamma)=121 \pm 6$ KeV.
 Notice that, once the value of $r$ in one decay mode has been determined, the prediction for all the others follows.